 One of my favorite things about our early retirement budget travel adventure is the time we have to experience places like the Dali Theatre-Museum in Figueres, Spain.

 Salvador Dali created this museum with paintings, installations, drawings, and more from his private collection.
 He is buried here.

 One of the most well-known installations is “Car Naval.
 Rainy Taxi.”
 It is the first piece the artist wanted visitors to see in his “Dali Theatre-Museum”.

 The installation is in a domed courtyard just beyond the entrance before the rooms with other art.
 I didn’t get too much quiet time near it because large tour groups started to enter the courtyard a short time after we arrived.
 Tedly urged me to move into the first room to stay ahead of the crowd.

 Tip: Get here as early in the morning as you possibly can.

 As I viewed other terrific art and continued up winding floor plan of this museum over the next few hours, I gazed back down to the car-boat-woman-chains-tires-water-and-more installation from different windows on the upper levels.

-When I had seen everything in the museum, I returned to view “Car Naval.
+When I had seen everything in the Dali Theatre-Museum, I returned to view “Car Naval.
 Rainy Taxi” once more from the ground level.
 It was only during my second viewing that I noticed the umbrella on the bottom (top) of the boat opened when it rained inside the car.

-Go ahead and call me slow because I didn’t notice the opening and closing umbrella quickly, I don’t care.
-This is a perfect example of why I wish I’d taken more time in this wonderful place — I got so lost in thoughts and feelings I know I must have missed so much.
+This is a perfect example of why I wish I’d taken more time in this wonderful place.
+I got so lost in thoughts and feelings I know I must have missed so much.

 Here are more examples of Dali’s surreal museum pieces: